 Risk analysis in the information security field should be conducted as a function of the business with specific consideration given to the position in the market place of the particular entity for which the risk analysis is being conducted; the same is true for business contingency and continuity planning.
 Mature frameworks for each of these areas already exist and should be used for any entity operating in the DNS space; examples of these are COSO, NIST and ISO 27002.
 These frameworks are designed in an extensible and portable enough manner to be suitable for the DNS industry.

-It would be my recommendation that consideration be given to using the aforementioned frameworks/standards rather than develop new ones for the DNS infrastructure space.
+It would be my recommendation that consideration be given to using the aforementioned frameworks/standards rather than developing purpose-made risk analysis standards for the DNS infrastructure space.

 6. Original solutions proposed to increase the Stability, Security, and Resilience of the DNS at the protocol level, including the design of the Root Server system.